gunjandatta/gunjandatta.github.io/pages/dev/webpack.md

     }
 ```

-## WebPack Configurations
+## Example Configurations

-Each library will have a `build` and `dist` folder containing the JavaScript source code and as a bundle.
+Each library contains a `build` and `dist` folder containing the JavaScript source code and as a bundle.
 By default, each package will default to the `build\index.js` source file.
+Any non-JavaScript file (.html, .scss, .css, .svg) has been compiled into JavaScript to ensure the consumption of the library is easier.

+**External Resources**

-Below are examples for loading the library as an **external source**.
+WebPack allows you to reference libraries as an external resource.
+Below are examples for loading the libraries as an **external source**.

 ### gd-sprest